QualiSystems/devguide_source/_orchestration/9.0.0/the-oob-orchestration.md

 sandbox.execute_save()
 {%  endhighlight %}

 By running the `execute_save` method on a sandbox, the script will call a server logic that will create a saved sandbox.
-For details about the saving process, see this CloudShell Help [article](http://help.quali.com/Online%20Help/8.3/Portal/Content/CSP/LAB-MNG/Sndbx-Sv.htm).
+For details about the saving process, see the <a href="http://help.quali.com/" target="_blank">CloudShell Help</a>.

 #### Extending the OOB Save Orchestration Script